Andrea Rossi Scam History

 Andrea Rossi is a convicted white-collar criminal with a string of failed energy ventures.
+He was convicted of fraud.
 (Report #5: Rossi's Profitable Career in Science) His most notorious endeavor was his effort between 1970 and 1990 to turn industrial waste into fuel.
-Rossi's company produced nothing but toxic waste and environmental damage to the land and groundwater in the Milan, Italy, area.
+Rossi's company produced no fuel but instead toxic waste.
+He caused environmental damage to the land and groundwater in the Milan, Italy, area.
 (Rossi's Italian Financial and Environmental Criminal History)

 In 2007, Rossi began trying to use and commercialize the low-energy nuclear research of Francesco Piantelli, a retired Italian biophysicist.
 Piantelli began his LENR research in 1989, when he observed something unusual taking place in one of his experiments.
 Initially, Piantelli didn't pay close attention to it.
 But after he saw the Martin Fleischmann and Stanley Pons "cold fusion" announcement, he looked more closely at his own work.
 Piantelli found that his device, too, was producing anomalous excess heat and nuclear effects.
 But Piantelli was working with nickel and hydrogen gas, a very different configuration from Fleischmann-Pons’.
 (Piantelli Group Documents)